kaue/next-atlasboard/README.md

 This is specially useful during development so you only bring up the components you need.

-## Running your wallboard using atlasboard as a module
+## Running your wallboard using Atlasboard as a module

 You can start your wallboard without needing Atlasboard to be installed globally.
 From your wallboard directory, assuming that you have ``start.js`` run: